pocean23/pocean23.github.io/_pages/about.md

 ---

-I am Paban, a fourth-year PhD student in the [Air-Sea Lab](https://uconn-air-sea-lab.netlify.app) at the University of Connecticut, guided by [Dr. Leonel Romero](https://uconn-air-sea-lab.netlify.app) at UConn and [Dr. Cesar Rocha](https://cesar-rocha.github.io) at USP.
-My scholarly pursuits explore the oceanic currents that astronomer and oceanographer Paul Scully-Power observed from space, known as submesoscale ocean processes (as cited in *Oceans to Orbit*).
-For my research, I employ robotic vehicles that venture into the deep, exploring the oceanic frontiers we direct them toward.
-Presently, my focus lies on submesoscale phenomena near oceanic fronts—regions where water properties undergo sharp transitions.
+I am Paban, a PhD candidate in the [Air-Sea Lab](https://uconn-air-sea-lab.netlify.app) at the University of Connecticut, guided by [Dr. Leonel Romero](https://uconn-air-sea-lab.netlify.app) at UConn and [Dr. Cesar Rocha](https://cesar-rocha.github.io) at USP.
+My research explores the oceanic currents that astronomer and oceanographer Paul Scully-Power observed from space, known as submesoscale ocean processes (as cited in *Oceans to Orbit*).
+I use robotic vehicles to study submesoscale phenomena near oceanic fronts, where water properties change sharply.

-In addition to my primary research, I engage in DIY science, constructing instruments such as wave sensors.
-Pictured here is the wave buoy sensor we engineered, originally an undergraduate project by Vicki You, alongside Akaawase Bernard and Leonel Romero.
-We also devised a pressure sensor, the fruition of Hiryu Shinand’s project, again in collaboration with Akaawase Bernard and Leonel Romero.
+Beyond my PhD research, I build instruments such as wave sensors.
+So far, we have engineered two sensors: a wave buoy sensor, originally an undergraduate project by Vicki You, with Akaawase Bernard and Leonel Romero, and a pressure sensor developed from Hiryu Shinand’s project, again in collaboration with Akaawase Bernard and Leonel Romero.

-My academic journey began with a master's degree in Climate Science and Technology from [IIT Bhubaneswar](https://www.iitbbs.ac.in/eoc.php/).
-Following that, I served as a Junior Research Fellow for a year at IIT Delhi within the Department of Applied Mechanics—a fascinating domain, though my undergraduate roots were in Civil Engineering.
-Yet, my ardor for geophysical fluid dynamics led me to traverse into this realm.
+I hold a master’s in Climate Science and Technology from [IIT Bhubaneswar](https://www.iitbbs.ac.in/eoc.php/) and worked as a Junior Research Fellow at IIT Delhi in the Department of Applied Mechanics, following an undergraduate degree in Civil Engineering.
+I am currently seeking postdoctoral opportunities in physical oceanography, focusing on submesoscale processes.